HCL-TECH-SOFTWARE/Verse-Extension-Documentation/docs/live-text-widget.md

 This sample application demonstrates the **[Live Text](../extension-points#live-text)** widget extension which adds new functionality to text in the body of the `Mail Read` view.

 ## Add the Extension
+As described in **[Loading an Application for Development](../development)**, you should make these changes in the ```applications.json``` file located in the ```src``` directory of the downloaded Verse Developer Extension Demo source code.

+Note: you can view the extension's source [here](https://github.com/HCL-TECH-SOFTWARE/Verse-Extension-samples/tree/master/src/modify-on-send/live-text) along with a copy of the complete applications.json file.

 ```js
 [